 The implementation of the WADC in the respective national anti-doping rules represents a significant milestone for fair and clean sport.
 Because only through the implementation of the WADC the rules become valid for national sports federations and their athletes.

 Since the sport is changing as well as doping practices, the anti-doping work steadily changed since the foundation of the WADC.
 Therefore it was revised several times.
 In November 2007, the world anti-doping conference was held in Madrid.
 It was there that the revised WADA Code was approved.
 It came into force on January 1st 2009, and had to be translated into corresponding anti-doping rules and regulations by those countries that had adopted the WADA Code.

 A new revision of the WADC began in 2011.
 The third WADC was finally adopted by the World Anti-Doping Conference in November 2013, Johannesburg.
 During the two-year consultation phase, NADA submitted amendments.
-These concerned in particular the protection of minors, the proportionality of rules on penalties, the standardization of testing and the strengthening of prevention work and data protection.
+These concerned in particular the protection of minors, the proportionality of rules on penalties, the standardisation of testing and the strengthening of prevention work and data protection.

 The new, advanced WADC came into force on January 1st 2015, which also had to be implemented by its signatories in the national anti-doping rules.

 In addition to the WADC, which is the basis, WADA developed the so-called "international standards".
 The detailed implemention regulations of the WADC regulate individual practice-relevant areas, such as the controls, the wherabouts System and Therapeutic Use Exemptions (TUE).
 These regulations are also binding for the WADC signatories.

 You will find details on WADA's work, its remits and its history on the WADA website (http://www.wada-ama.org).